Farnham: Toponymy

+c.
+688 charter, in which the settlement appears as Fernham.
+The name is written as Fearnhamme in the Anglo-Saxon Chronicle from c.
+900 and as Ferneham in Domesday Book.
+The town first appears with its modern spelling "Farnham" in 1233.
+The name is thought to derive from the Old English words fearn and ham and is generally agreed to mean "homestead or enclosure where ferns grow".
+Alternatively the second part could derive from hamm, meaning "river meadow".

 Geography

 Farnham's history and present status are mainly the result of its geography; a combination of river, streams, fresh water springs and varied soils, together with a temperate climate, was attractive in prehistoric times.
 The geology of the area continues to influence the town, both in terms of communications, scenic and botanic variety and the main local industries of agriculture and minerals extraction.
 Farnham Geological Society is an active organisation in the town, and the Museum of Farnham has a collection of geological samples and fossils.

 Farnham lies in the valley of the North Branch of the River Wey, which rises near Alton, merges with the South Branch at Tilford, and joins the River Thames at Weybridge.
 The mainly east–west alignment of the ridges and valleys has influenced the development of road and rail communications.
 The most prominent geological feature is the chalk of the North Downs which forms a ridge (the Hog's Back) to the east of the town, and continues through Farnham Park to the north of the town centre, and westwards to form the Hampshire Downs.
 The land rises to more than 180 m above sea level (ASL) to the north of the town at Caesar's Camp which, with the northern part of the park, lies on gravel beds.
 There are a number of swallow holes in the park where this stratum meets the chalk.
 The historic core of the town lies on gravel beds at an altitude of roughly 70 metres (230 ft) ASL on an underlying geology of Gault Clay and Upper Greensand and the southern part of the town rises to more than 100 m on the Lower Greensand.